VIB-PSB/ksrates/doc/source/paralogs_analyses.rst

 The exponential component is used to model the L-shaped background distribution of small-scale duplications (SSDs), whose chance to be kept tends to exponentially decrease as older they get.
 The lognormal components are instead used to model the WGM traces and are preferred to normal components because *K*:sub:`S` values can't be negatives and because WGMs tend to have a longer right tail.

 The code performs the expectation-maximization (EM) algorithm to fit the mixture model on the paranome.
 Since the initialization of the component parameters plays an delicate role in mixture models, three strategies are followed and the best result is separately plotted: 1) guessing the parameters from the *K*:sub:`S` data itself, 2) starting with random parameters and 3) a hybrid initialization.
 In all the three strategies, an extra "buffer" lognormal component is by default initialized around 5 *K*:sub:`S` to avoid that the other components are forced to stretch towards higher values in the attempt to cover the entire distribution.
-Note that due to the implementation of the buffer lognormal, the maximum accepted *K*:sub:`S` value is set to the default 5 *K*:sub:`S` and any customization in the configuration file under ``max_ks_para`` is ignored.

 Initialization through data
 ---------------------------